 Finely chopped tomatoes 750g

 Dedicated to the most demanding of palates, a soft, smooth fresh tomato pulp, made for those who love a softer flavor.
 Perfect to cook ragout, soups, pureed vegetable soups, delicious sauces and pizza.
+Store up to 5 days in the fridge after opening How is it made?
+Tomatoes are washed, peeled, chopped, then crushed.
+They are mixed with tomato juice and then put through sieves.
+The Product is thermally pasteurized and aseptically filled in our signature carton boxes.
+Finely chopped tomatoes may contain seeds and peels.

 Ingredients for 4 people